MTse3/donut_shop/README.md

 5-19: Added ability to input data for a new location and populate the table with random projections 5-20 Added CSS and color with Alex
-5-21 Used more CSS to add better color and faded advertisment image
+5-21 Used more CSS to add better color and faded advertisment image 5-22 Added pictures to links, transformed button, made table and input slots get larger as one hovered over.

 Worked with Kalani and Marcel, also help from Nick, and David.